 Is this a healthy vegetarian tostada recipe?

-You bet it is!
+Absolutely!
 This plant-based vegetarian tostadas recipe is packed with all of the nutrients needed for a healthy plate and a healthy body.
 The featured ingredients in this recipe are whole grain corn tortillas, fresh vegetables, and black beans.

 Whole Grain Corn Tortillas